DerekJDev/DerekJDev/README.md

 </p>

 <p align="center">
-  I'm live in Colorado!
   I focus mainly on front-end development, Angular to be exact.
 When I'm not coding you can find me skiing ⛷, skateboarding 🛹, or hiking 🗻.
 I enjoy teaching other people things the I know and I equally enjoy learning from other people.
 Make everyday better than yesterday!
 </p>